 Development—also known as fundraising or institutional advancement—is essential to the life and goals of any nonprofit organization.
-It's how these institutions acquire the funds to make repairs, improvements, and expansions, or simply to continue operating.
+It's how these vital institutions acquire the funds to make repairs, improvements, and expansions, or simply to continue operating.
 The people who move this system forward are development associates: skilled communicators who generate financial resources for their organizations.
 Some job duties of development associates include:

 - Writing fundraising appeals and acknowledgment letters

 - Processing donations and entering fundraising data into the department’s database of choice

 - Coordinating and planning cultivation and fundraising events